Hungerburgbahn & Nordkettenbahn

 1914 gab es in Innsbruck 17 Hotels, die Gäste anlockten.
 Dazu kamen die Sommer- und Winterfrischler in Igls und dem Stubaital.
 Der Erste Weltkrieg ließ die erste touristische Welle mit einem Streich versanden.
 Gerade als sich der Fremdenverkehr Ende der 1920er Jahre langsam wieder erholt hatte, kamen mit der Wirtschaftskrise und Hitlers 1000 Mark blockThe next setback came in 1933, when he tried to put pressure on the Austrian government to end the ban on the NSDAP.

 It required the Economic miracle in the 1950s and 1960s to revitalise tourism in Innsbruck after the destruction.
-After the arduous war years and the reconstruction of the European economy, Tyrol and Innsbruck were able to slowly but steadily establish tourism as a stable source of income.
+After the arduous war years and the reconstruction of the European economy, Tyrol and Innsbruck were able to slowly but steadily establish tourism as a stable source of income, even away from the official hotels and guesthouses.
+Many Innsbruck families moved together in their already cramped flats to supplement their household budgets by renting out beds to guests from abroad.
 Tourism not only brought in foreign currency, but also enabled the locals to create a new image of themselves both internally and externally.
 The war enemies of past decades became guests and hosts.

 Sporty Innsbruck

 Wer den Beweis benötigt, dass die Innsbrucker stets ein aktives Völkchen waren, könnte das Bild „Winterlandschaft“ des niederländischen Malers Pieter Bruegel (circa 1525 – 1569) aus dem 16.
 Jahrhundert bemühen.
 Auf seiner Rückreise von Italien gen Norden hielt der Meister wohl auch in Innsbruck und beobachtete dabei die Bevölkerung beim Eislaufen auf dem zugefrorenen Amraser See.
 Beda Weber beschrieb in seinem Handbuch für Reisende in Tirol 1851 the leisure habits of the people of Innsbruck, including ice skating on Lake Amras.
-"The lake not far away (note: Amras), a pool in the mossy area, is used by ice skaters in winter.“
+"The lake not far away (note: Amras), a pool in the mossy area, is used by ice skaters in winter."
+To this day, sporty clothing in every situation is the most normal thing in the world for Innsbruckers.
+While in other cities people turn up their noses at functional clothing or hiking and sports shoes in restaurants or offices, at the foot of the Nordkette you don't stand out.

+It wasn't always like that.
+The path from ice-skating peasant to active citizen was a long one.
 In the Middle Ages and early modern times, leisure and free time for sports such as hunting or riding was primarily a privilege of the nobility.
 It was not until the changed living conditions of the 19th century that a large proportion of the population, especially in the cities, had something like leisure time for the first time.
 More and more people no longer worked in agriculture, but as labourers and employees in offices, workshops and factories according to regulated schedules.

 The pioneer was the early industrialised England, where workers and employees slowly began to free themselves from the turbo capitalism of early industrialisation.
 16-hour days were not only detrimental to workers' health, entrepreneurs also realised that overworking was unprofitable.
 Healthy and happy workers were better for productivity.
 Efforts to introduce an 8-hour day had been underway since the 1860s.
 In 1873, the Austrian book printers pushed through a working day of ten hours.
 In 1918, Austria switched to a 48-hour week.
 From 1930, 40 hours per week became the standard working time in industrial companies.
 People of all classes, no longer just the aristocracy, now had time and energy for hobbies, club life and sporting activities.